anhaidgroup/sparkly/doc/install-single-machine-docker.md

 docker images
 ```

-If you have downloaded the image properly, you will get an output that looks like this.
+If you have downloaded the image properly, you will get an output that looks like this:

 ```
 REPOSITORY           TAG       IMAGE ID       CREATED          SIZE